 Skiathos airport is Europe’s version of St Maarten in the Caribbean, where planes come in to land right over the beach.
 You can stand at the end of the runway in Skiathos to watch them touch down – though beware of the kickback from the jet engines!

-You can also get to Skiathos by ferry.
+You can also get to Skiathos by ferry, with a mix of small high-speed ferries and larger car ferries running on several different routes.
 If you’re coming from Athens, there’s no direct ferry service to Skiathos.
-Instead you would need to take a KTEL bus from Athens to Volos (3.5 hours) then catch a ferry from Volos to Skiathos.
-There’s a mix of larger car ferries and smaller high-speed ferries on the route, taking from 1.5 to 2.5 hours.
+Instead you would need to take a KTEL bus from Athens to Volos (3.5 hours) then catch a ferry from Volos to Skiathos (1.5–2.5 hours).

 Getting around Skiathos